vlang/v/doc/docs.md

 }                              //         two -> 2
 ```

-Either key or value can be ignored by using a single underscore as the identifer.
+Either key or value can be ignored by using a single underscore as the identifier.
 ```v nofmt
 m := {'one':1, 'two':2}